 (How easily that perceived strangeness can turn to prejudice.)

 Writer Malachy Tallack, writing about the BBC's popular, high-body-count mystery TV show Shetland, notes:

 "Since the show debuted in 2013, there has not been a single murder in the islands.
 Nor were there any in the five years before that.
 Shetland, indeed, is one of the safest places in the British Isles.
 So accepting even the premise of the programme requires a suspension of disbelief almost heroic in scale."

 As a visitor, it's easy to bring that kind of bias into what you're seeing.
-If you're sailing into the northern isles on our tour of Scotland by sea, you'll be most fascinated by the empty or abandoned islands - fifty of them in Orkney, more than eighty in Shetland, rarely more than a low hump of grassy land surrounded by wave-pounded rock.
+If you're sailing into the northern isles on Scotland by sea, you'll be most fascinated by the empty or abandoned islands - fifty of them in Orkney, more than eighty in Shetland, rarely more than a low hump of grassy land surrounded by wave-pounded rock.
 It's easy to imagine you've gone beyond the lines of civilization, to a precarious place where humans have always feared to tread…

 This is an excellent time to pull out your map and have a really close look at each of those islands from above.
 In many cases, you'll find they're far from empty.
 There might be the outlines of a house, the tumbled ruins of a jetty, or the mark of a cairn, hundreds or even thousands of years old.
 In many cases, there were people here, even if they aren't there now - and sometimes they lingered for an incredibly long time.